jason0x43/intern-a11y/README.md

 ## Installation

-The intern-a11y module should be installed as a peer of intern.
+The intern-a11y module should be installed as a peer of Intern.

 ```
 $ npm install intern